martkist/freech-react/README.md

-# twister-react
+# freech-react
-A drop-in-replacement for [twister-html](https://github.com/miguelfreitas/twister-html) written in [React](https://facebook.github.io/react/) using [Bootstrap](http://getbootstrap.com/) with the [paper theme](https://bootswatch.com/paper/).
+A drop-in-replacement for [freech-html](https://github.com/martkist/freech-html) written in [React](https://facebook.github.io/react/) using [Bootstrap](http://getbootstrap.com/) with the [paper theme](https://bootswatch.com/paper/).

-It builds upon [twister-lib-js](https://github.com/tschaul/twister-lib-js) which enables browser-side-cryptography meaning that the private twister key is generated in the browser and does not leave the browser.
-It is meant to be used together with a remote twister-proxy that is accessible from anywhere enabling a normal web-like usage.
-Because of browser-side-cryptography communication is secured end-to-end and the twister-proxy is highly exchangeable.
+It builds upon [freech-lib-js](https://github.com/martkist/freech-lib-js) which enables browser-side-cryptography meaning that the private freech key is generated in the browser and does not leave the browser.
+It is meant to be used together with a remote freech-proxy that is accessible from anywhere enabling a normal web-like usage.
+Because of browser-side-cryptography communication is secured end-to-end and the freech-proxy is highly exchangeable.

-twister-react is currently in alpha phase.
+freech-react is currently in alpha phase.
 Use at your own risk.

 ## Missing Features